CookieMonsterSopot/JobFinder/README.md

 An application for searching job offers from pl.jooble.org.

-#### Search Job
-enter job type and city and display the list of job offers.
+Search Job: enter job type and city and display the list of job offers.

-#### Recent History
-After logging in / registering a user, each open ad is saved in the Recent History.
+Recent History: after logging in / registering a user, each opened offer is stored in the Recent History.

-Modify Your Profile Picture
+Modify Your Profile Photo
 Use Menu to return to Home Page

-### Weather Panel
-Show actual weather conditions
+Weather Panel: shows actual weather conditions

 ### Links